 judged the world for violating the Law of Moses, but now it is improbable that

-supercedes breaking the law, that of rejecting Jesus Christ.
-This suggests
+supercedes breaking the law, that of rejecting Jesus Christ as their Savior

 that omission of righteousness is more evil than commission of sin, in that